nobleschools/google-as-template/README.md

 ## Getting started

+0. Install the requirements for this repository: 'pip install -r requirements.txt'
 1. Go to the [Google Apps Script API Python Quickstart](https://developers.google.com/apps-script/api/quickstart/python) and follow "Step 1" to create a new console project, enable the API and receive credentials.
 Place the "credentials.json" file in a '.credentials'